-Valuentum publishes three newsletter portfolios, which it makes available to members in full transparency: a Best Ideas Newsletter portfolio (housed in the monthly Best Ideas Newsletter, which is released on the 15th of every month), a Dividend Growth Newsletter portfolio (housed in the monthly Dividend Growth Newsletter, which is released on the 1st of every month), and a High Yield Dividend Newsletter portfolio (housed in the monthly High Yield Dividend Newsletter, which is also released on the 1st of every month).
+Valuentum publishes four newsletter portfolios, which it makes available to members in full transparency: a Best Ideas Newsletter portfolio (housed in the monthly Best Ideas Newsletter, which is released on the 15th of every month), a Dividend Growth Newsletter portfolio (housed in the monthly Dividend Growth Newsletter, which is released on the 1st of every month), and a High Yield Dividend Newsletter portfolio (housed in the monthly High Yield Dividend Newsletter, which is also released on the 1st of every month).
+We also provide an ESG Newsletter portfolio.

-The Best Ideas Newsletter and Dividend Growth Newsletter are part of an individual premium membership, while the High Yield Dividend Newsletter is purely an add-on feature to any membership.
+The Best Ideas Newsletter and Dividend Growth Newsletter are part of an individual premium membership (Silver, Gold, Platinum), while the High Yield Dividend Newsletter, ESG Newsletter and additional options commentary are purely separate add-on features to any membership.
 Readers can also add the Valuentum Exclusive publication to any membership.
 The Valuentum Exclusive newsletter highlights one income idea, one capital appreciation idea, and one short-idea consideration outside the portfolio context each and every month.

 The Best Ideas Newsletter portfolio seeks to find stocks that have good value and good momentum characteristics and typically targets capital appreciation potential over a longer-term horizon.